FomTarro/skeletom-net/src/blogs/larvitar.md

 So!
 We have a Shiny Pokémon that has a Mark, meaning that it had to be caught in the wild (eliminating the possibility of us using the aforementioned Masuda Method).

-The math is pretty straightforward, with two sets of odds that are dependent: <span class=highlight>1/4096 * 1/50</span>, which comes out to a nice <span class=highlight>1/204800</span>, or a <span class=highlight>~0.0004%</span> chance of encountering a single Pokémon with both of these characteristics (assuming the encounter occurred during a sandstorm, which itself is also randomly-occurring, with odds that I don't have numbers for).
+The math is pretty straightforward, with two sets of odds that are independent rolls: <span class=highlight>1/4096 * 1/50</span>, which comes out to a nice <span class=highlight>1/204800</span>, or a <span class=highlight>~0.0004%</span> chance of encountering a single Pokémon with both of these characteristics (assuming the encounter occurred during a sandstorm, which itself is also randomly-occurring, with odds that I don't have numbers for).

 ---